Moles History, Family Crest & Coats of Arms

 The surname Moles was first found in Roxburghshire, where they held a family seat as a Clan and conjecturally descended from Eustace the Sheriff of Huntingdon who held his lands of Molesworth in Huntingdon from Countess Judith a relative of Duke William of Normandy at the taking of the Domesday Book survey in 1086 A.D.
 A branch of this distinguished family moved north in 1124 in the train of King David of Scotland (Earl David of Huntingdon) and were granted lands in the upper half of Morebattle in Roxburghshire.

-Important Dates for the Moles family
+Early History of the Moles family

 This web page shows only a small excerpt of our Moles research.
 Another 184 words (13 lines of text) covering the years 1152, 1490, 1566, 1575, 1590, 1603, and 1624 are included under the topic Early Moles History in all our PDF Extended History products and printed products wherever possible.